200-4/Understanding-UBOS_GDP_CP/README.md

 ## Steps Taken
 1. Data acquisition.Data was acquired the `UBOS` website,found here https://www.ubos.org/explore-statistics/
 2. Laoding and Cleaning Data
+   .
+Used Pandas to inspect the data
-3. Visualing Patterns
+4. Visualing Patterns
-4. Applying Machine Learning to predict the future GDP values
+5. Applying Machine Learning to predict the future GDP values